sebfried/pugsharp/readme.md

 Batch resize and reformat images for your [Pug](https://www.npmjs.com/package/pug) project.

 ## About
-The [pughsarp Node.js module](https://www.npmjs.com/package/pugsharp) is evolving, based on the specifications of the fictional Pug Image Transormer (PIT).
+The [pugsharp Node.js module](https://www.npmjs.com/package/pugsharp) is evolving, based on the specifications of the fictional Pug Image Transormer (PIT).
 For more details, visit [PIT's GitHub Repository](https://github.com/sebfried/pit).

 ## How to use the Module
 If you have not already done so, [download and install Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 1. Navigate to your image directory.
-2. Create and configure a `pugsharp.json` config file.
+2. Create a `pugsharp.json` configuration file.
 3. Run `npx pugsharp` in the console.

 Watch the magic happen.

-## Config Files
+## Configuration Files
-Put a `pugsharp.json` config file in your image directory, right next to the images.
+Put a `pugsharp.json` configuration file in your image directory, right next to the images.

-Each image will have it's own directory, based on the image name.
+Each image will have its own directory, based on the image name.
 That's where the generated images will be.

 ### Minimal Configuration
 Below is the minimal required configuration for an image in the `pugsharp.json` file.